quicwg/base-drafts/draft-ietf-quic-http.md

 A request or response that includes payload data can include a Content-Length header field.
-A request or response is also malformed if the value of a Content-Length header field does not equal the sum of the DATA frame payload lengths that form the body.
+A request or response is also malformed if the value of a Content-Length header field does not equal the sum of the DATA frame lengths that form the payload data.
 A response that is defined to have no payload, as described in Section 6.4 of {{!SEMANTICS}}, can have a non-zero Content-Length field, even though no content is included in DATA frames.